InnerSourceCommons/innersourcecommons.org/content/learn/research/state-of-innersource-survey-2021.md

 title: 'State of InnerSource Survey 2021'
 image: "/images/learn/research/sois2021.png"
 weight: 4
-summary: We Need Your Insights
+summary: We need your help.
+Share your insights with us in the State of InnerSource Survey 2021.
 book_url: https://www.surveymonkey.com/r/SOIS2021
 survey_active: true
 ---